yareg-com/onyx/README.md

 - Platforms: Windows, Linux, macOS, Android
 - Anonymous accounts — no phone number or email required

+## Development

+ONYX is developed by a single developer with heavy use of AI-assisted coding tools.
+All architecture decisions, security implementation and code review are done by the author.

 ## Building

 Requires [Flutter](https://flutter.dev/) SDK.